ChenYW68/JMDF/README.md

-# Joint Modeling and Dynamic Ensemble Forecasting of Influenza Vaccine Responses from Incomplete Longitudinal Data
+# Joint Modeling and Dynamic Ensemble Forecasting of Influenza Vaccine Responses from Complex Longitudinal Trajectories

 This Github page provides code for reproducing the results in the manuscript: Joint Modeling and Dynamic Ensemble Forecasting of Influenza Vaccine Responses from Incomplete Longitudinal Data.